DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ## Complete post-deployment tasks

-### Register the ODM redirect URLs
+### Register the ODM redirect URIs

 1. Get the ODM endpoints.
-    You can refer to the [documentation](https://www.ibm.com/docs/en/odm/9.5.0?topic=tasks-configuring-external-access) to retrieve the ODM endpoints.
+    You can refer to the [documentation](https://www.ibm.com/docs/en/odm/9.6.0?topic=tasks-configuring-external-access) to retrieve the ODM endpoints.
     For example, on OpenShift you can get the route names and hosts with:

     ```